Breaking the limits of purification: Postselection enhances heat-bath algorithmic cooling: Introduction

-In our first protocol, we replace the optimal unitary compression from HBAC with a controlled superposition of two unitaries that together achieve the original transformation, now depicted in Fig. \ref{fig:schematic}c).
-Measuring the control in a superposition basis can then herald the creation of an unlimited number of completely pure qubits.
-We next explore and compare other purification protocols that incorporate ICO with different unitaries to achieve even faster purification, which can be optimized in terms of the temperature of the heat bath and other physical resources.
+In our first protocol, we \suggOLD{apply HBAC until it converges to its optimal final state and then} replace the optimal unitary compression from HBAC with a controlled superposition of two unitaries that \sugg{each} achieve the original transformation, now depicted in Fig. \ref{fig:schematic}c). \sugg{This replacement maintains the spirit of HBAC by adding a single auxiliary pure qubit to the compression step and not performing any measurements on the qubits to be purified, which is especially negligible in the limit of large numbers of qubits to be purified.} Measuring the control in a superposition basis can then herald the creation of an unlimited number of completely pure qubits.
+We next explore and compare purification protocols that incorporate controlled operations with different unitaries to achieve even faster purification, which can be optimized in terms of the temperature of the heat bath and other physical resources. \suggOLD{We find that an \sugg{\textit{unlimited}} number of pure states can be created with a \sugg{\textit{fixed}} number of input pure states with \sugg{\textit{any}} desired probability of success \sugg{arbitrarily close to $100\%$}, \sugg{easily justifying the introduction of auxiliary pure qubits and} making all of our techniques broadly applicable to quantum refrigeration and purification.}

+\suggQ{Coherent superpositions have already been studied in the context of cooling through ICO \cite{Caoetal2022,Nieetal2022arxiv,Nieetal2022inPress}, where quantum states can be serially cooled through subsequent applications of an ICO-cooling procedure.
+In contrast, our method achieves the ultimate cooling limit, that of pure states, \suggJPC{by combining standard HBAC with} a single coherent superposition step. \suggJPCC{Standard HBAC achieves the majority of the cooling, then our method certifies completion of the cooling in a heralded manner.} This outperforms all other classical and quantum refrigerators and has implications for the role of coherence and measurement in thermodynamics.}